-To obtain licensure to practice physical therapy in Canada, physical therapists trained in foreign countries must undergo credentialing through the Alliance of Physical Therapy Regulators (the Alliance).
+To obtain licensure to practice physical therapy in Canada, physical therapists trained in foreign countries must undergo credentialing through the Canadian Alliance of Physiotherapy Regulators (the Alliance).
 The Alliance completes a Prior Learning Assessment and identifies areas where further education or learning is necessary to bring the candidate up to the required level.
 Candidates are given a deadline for completion of the requirements set by the Alliance.

 1. Review of the Prior Learning Assessment